notmuch/notmuch/doc/man7/notmuch-sexp-queries.rst

 is discussed further under "Search prefixes" in :any:`notmuch-search-terms(7)`.
 The row *user* refers to user defined fields, described in :any:`notmuch-config(1)`.

+Most fields are either *phrase fields* [#aka-prob]_ (which match sequences of words), or *term fields* [#aka-bool]_ (which match exact strings). *Phrase splitting* breaks the term (basic value or quoted string) into words, ignore punctuation.
+Phrase splitting is applied to terms in phrase (probabilistic) fields.
+Both phrase splitting and stemming apply only in phrase fields.

 .. _field-table: